PyO3/pyo3/guide/src/building_and_distribution.md

 ### The `extension-module` feature

-PyO3's `extension-module` feature is used to disable [linking](https://en.wikipedia.org/wiki/Linker_(computing)) to `libpython` on unix targets.
+PyO3's `extension-module` feature is used to disable [linking](https://en.wikipedia.org/wiki/Linker_(computing)) to `libpython` on Unix targets.

 This is necessary because by default PyO3 links to `libpython`.
 This makes binaries, tests, and examples "just work".
-However, Python extensions on unix must not link to libpython for [manylinux](https://www.python.org/dev/peps/pep-0513/) compliance.
+However, Python extensions on Unix must not link to libpython for [manylinux](https://www.python.org/dev/peps/pep-0513/) compliance.

 The downside of not linking to `libpython` is that binaries, tests, and examples (which usually embed Python) will fail to build.
 If you have an extension module as well as other outputs in a single project, you need to use optional Cargo features to disable the `extension-module` when you're not building the extension module.
 See [the FAQ](faq.md#i-cant-run-cargo-test-or-i-cant-build-in-a-cargo-workspace-im-having-linker-issues-like-symbol-not-found-or-undefined-reference-to-_pyexc_systemerror) for an example workaround.